 Summary of gratitude

 Gratitude, like other positive feelings, has many proven psychological, physical, and social benefits.
 But if you just go through the motion without understanding how this emotion actually works, you’ll miss out on these benefits.

 Practicing gratitude is not a passive but an active emotional state.
-In addition to recognizing when good thing happen, you should also put yourself in a position to experience good, pleasurable, and meaningful moments by learning the art of contentment.
+In addition to recognizing when good thing happen, you should also put yourself in a position to experience more good, pleasurable, and meaningful moments by learning the art of contentment.

 Unfortunately a lot of gratitude resources miss the big picture by encouraging well-intentioned but overly simplistic exercises.
-However, it’s the combination of circumstances outside of your control, amplified by your own actions, will lead to more happiness and thankfulness.
+However, it’s the combination of circumstances outside of your control, amplified by your own actions, that will lead to more happiness and thankfulness.

 So here is a succinct definition of gratitude to consider:

-Gratitude is a feeling of happiness that comes about when you are conscientious of how external circumstances positively impact your life.
+Gratitude is a feeling of happiness that comes about when you are conscientious of how certain circumstances positively impact your life.
 Cultivating more gratitude depends on experiencing more good, pleasurable, and meaningful moments, that are worthy of thankfulness.

 This requires understanding what’s good, pleasurable, and meaningful to you, recognizing when good, pleasurable, and meaningful things happen, and exerting some level of influence on your environment to increase their odds of occurrence.